-The Observatory has 3 main exhibits: a Foucault’s Pendulum, a huge model of the moon, a huge refracting telescope.
+The Observatory has 3 main exhibits: Foucault’s Pendulum, a huge model of the moon, and a huge refracting telescope.
 Live shows are also offered here every day in the state-of-the-art planetarium.

 The observatory is open to the public 7 days a week and is the most visited Observatory in the United States.

 Griffith Park Observatory is important because it shows our progression in astronomy and space exploration.
 The observatory houses many important discoveries and data collected over the years.
 The tower is an icon for the City of Los Angeles; it can be seen from almost anywhere in Los Angeles because it stands at an impressive 110 meters high from ground level!
 It is also the site of many famous Hollywood movies, including Rebel Without a Cause, LaLa Land, The Terminator, and many others.

 The easiest way to get to Griffith Park Observatory is by car.
 There is plenty of parking during the day, but much busier at night when people come to see the twinkling lights of Los Angeles.

 If you are visiting Los Angeles, this is a must-see on every list!

 The Getty Museum is unquestionably one of California’s most magnificent structures and landmarks.
 It’s much more than an art museum, and it should be at the top of your list if you’re in the Los Angeles area.
 This is a private museum with a fantastic collection of art.